FinPayTech/atlmoneytransfer/docs/_build/html/_sources/webhooks.rst.txt

 **Step 4: Compare signatures**

-Compare the signature(s) in the header to the expected signature.
+Compare the signature in the header to the expected signature.
 If a signature matches, compute the difference between the current timestamp and the received timestamp, then decide if the difference is within your tolerance.

 To protect against timing attacks, use a constant-time string comparison to compare the expected signature to each of the received signatures.